 Air Fryer Breakfast Potatoes are the perfect side dish to go with eggs, waffles, or any of your favorite breakfast foods.
-With just a few ingredients, they cook up nice and crispy with just 2 tsp of olive oil.
+With just 2 tsp of olive oil, they cook up nice and crispy.

 - HOW DOES AN AIR FRYER WORK?

 - WHY YOU WILL LOVE THIS AIR FRYER POTATOES RECIPE

 - THERE'S NO NEED TO SOAK THESE POTATOES

 - STEP BY STEP DIRECTIONS TO MAKE CRISPY BREAKFAST POTATOES